pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection test [COMMAND-OPTIONS]

+      Execute a predefined wbem request.

-      Execute a simple wbem request to test that the connection exists and is working.
+      This executes a predefined request against the  currently defined WBEM server to tconfirm that the connection exists and is working.

+      It executes getclass on CIM_ManagedElement as the standard test.

     Options:
       -h, --help  Show this message and exit.